etiennepellegrini/wsb_scraper/README.md

 ### generic

-Contains list of words too generic to act as keywords
+Contains list of words too generic to act as keywords when checking the graylist

+## Output Files

+### [subName].txt

+Contains the top `n` (default 5) tickers for the specified sub

+### to_buy.txt

+Contains the merged list from all considered subs

+### to_sell.txt

+Messed up at the moment.
+Should contain tickers that dropped in mentions